rust-embedded/awesome-embedded-rust/README.md

 ## Old books, blogs and training materials

+These materials may be outdated and reflect earlier practices, but might still be useful for reference.

 -   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by @branan — Beginner set of articles on getting into embedded dev in Rust.
 -   [Pragmatic Bare Metal Rust](http://www.hashmismatch.net/pragmatic-bare-metal-rust/) A starter article about starting Rust development on STM32 microcontrollers (cubeMX + FFI).